hsintzuli/Easy-Notify/docs/webpush-lambda.md

 ```

 ## Result
-According to the results of tests, the concurrency executions of the AWS Lambda function enable Easy-Notify to send notifications to at least **1,200 * 20** subscribers in 15 minutes.
+According to the results of the above tests, the concurrency executions of the AWS Lambda function enable Easy-Notify to send notifications to at least **1,200 * 20** subscribers in 15 minutes.
 At the same time, the exact number could be more extensive than 24,000 because of the maximum 1,000 concurrency executions of the AWS Lambda function.